 TSH then travels to the thyroid gland, and binds to the TSH receptors located in the membrane of the follicular cells of the thyroid gland.

-When TSH binds to the TSH receptor, it goes on to promotes every aspect of T3 and T4 production, ranging from the iodide trapping to the release of thyroid hormones into the bloodstream.
+When TSH binds to the TSH receptor, it goes on to promote every aspect of T3 and T4 production, ranging from the iodide trapping to the release of thyroid hormones into the bloodstream.

-Once released from the thyroid gland, T3 and T4 enter the circulation and travel via the blood by binding with the thyroxine binding globulin, or TBG, to reach the target cells.
+Once released from the thyroid gland, most of the T3 and T4 travel via the blood by binding with the thyroxine-binding globulin, or TBG, to reach the target cells.

 Now, once inside the cell, T4 is mostly converted into T3 by the enzyme 5’- deiodinase.

 T3 binds to thyroid hormone receptors which are within the cell’s nucleus, and these receptors regulate gene expression, which ultimately lead to various metabolic and physiologic effects in the body.